I'm an avid outdoorsman who loves hiking, biking, snowboarding, and amateur science.

 When we visited Bansko, we were staying in a small Boutique hotel around a mile from the gondola.
 The earliest shuttle was at 9 am, so this meant starting early was not an option.
 When arriving anytime between 9 am and 10:30 am we found a simply massive queue.
 Waiting for 90 minutes in -10 degree temperatures is no fun.
 So after three days of queueing, we decided on a different approach.
 We had a lazy morning and arrived at the gondola at 11:15 am.
 To our surprise the queue was tiny.
 It only took around 15 minutes to get on, and by the time we were up the mountain it wasn't that much later than on previous days.

 Now I understand arriving on the slopes at midday is not some people's idea of a good day out on the hill.
 To be fair I felt a little cheated that if we didn't want to queue for hours this seemed like our only alternative.
-However, there are other ways.
+However, there are other ways of getting up the mountain to enjoy that fresh powder.

 The VIP Fast Lane